shiningstark/ASL/README.md

 ## Introduction

+A HCI project which aims to help parents teach DHH(deaf and hearing hard) children American Sign Language.
+Our project is trying to create a prototype based on paper <<Augmenting Communication Between Hearing Parents and Deaf Children>>.
 A Keras implementation of YOLOv3 (Tensorflow backend) inspired by [allanzelener/YAD2K](https://github.com/allanzelener/YAD2K).

 ---